top of page

 Easier to grip, especially for smaller hands

-Spins, pole flow
+Spins, pole flow, longer choreography

 45mm